ffabre/logsapi-challenge/stress-test/README.md

     Inside the `script.js` file, you can modify the `TARGET_VUS` variable to set the number of virtual users (VUs) for the test:

     ```javascript
-    export let TARGET_VUS = 100; // Modify this value as needed
+    const TARGET_VUS = 100; // Modify this value as needed
     ```

 2. **Execute the Stress Test**